J2Macwilliams/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used to provide authentication of a users credentials upon login to an app.
+After this authentication is verified a user can have secure access to data in the application.

 - [ ] What steps can you take in your web apps to keep your data secure?

+There are many steps to be taken that will provide security.
+Creating private routes to different pages that are exclusive to users once logged in.
+Accessing data from the back in that require verification of the Jason Web Token (JWT).

 - [ ] Describe how web servers work.

+Web servers are computers that stores the code for a website through the use of an IP address that is linked to a URL that has a domain name.
+A program on this server connects this data to servers around the world, making as you will, a world wide web of information.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+‘C’reate - .post request to a server to add data to an API

+‘R’ead - .get request to a server to pull data from an API to a web application.

+‘U’pdate - .put request to edit information on an API verified through an objects id.

+‘D’elete - .delete request to delete data on an API through an objects id.

 ## Project Set Up